tendermint/spec/rfc/004-reverse-sync.md

 ### Positive

-- Greater flexibility over the data that a node has.
-This makes it easier to become a node with full history.
-- Ensures a minimum block history invariant.
+- Ensures a minimum block history invariant for honest nodes.

 ### Negative

-- Applications need to be careful about adjusting the retain height too frequently as this will put extra load on the network.
 - Statesync will be slower as more processing is required.
-- Implementation needs to be aware of multiple concurrent processes affecting both the blockchain base and height

 ### Neutral

-- By having validator sets served through p2p, this would make it easier to extend p2p support to light clients.
+- By having validator sets served through p2p, this would make it easier to extend p2p support to light clients and state sync.
-- `Backfill_height` can be relative to the latest height of the providing node, not just an absolute height.
-This means that an older snapshot might not require as much backfilling as a newer one.
+- In the future, it may also be possible to extend this feature to allow for nodes to freely fetch and verify prior blocks

 ## References

 - [RFC-001: Block retention](https://github.com/tendermint/spec/blob/master/rfc/001-block-retention.md)
 - [Original issue](https://github.com/tendermint/tendermint/issues/4629)

-## Notes

-- In the future, if a decision is made to bring the light client into the p2p framework, then this state data will likely be split up as the light client requires only the validator set for verification.